 Response: This is a critical issue that GMD has long-recognized.
-For Fiscal Years 2011-2015, NOAA, with considerable push from GMD, OAR, CPO, and even OSTP, has had requests in the President's Budget for amounts ranging from \$5.7M to \$12.7M augmentation to GMD, mainly through CPO.
+For Fiscal Years 2011-2017, NOAA, with considerable push from GMD, OAR, CPO, and even OSTP, has had requests in the President's Budget for amounts ranging from \$5.7M to \$12.7M augmentation to GMD, mainly through CPO.
 The requested funds in the FY 2011-2013 budgets were not appropriated by Congress.
 In FY2014, \$3.5M of the \$5.7M request was granted by Congress.
+This brings us back to 2003 levels in real dollars, which helps, but is still not enough to meet current demand and requirements.
 Also, with a complete design and cost estimates fully laid out, we have had requests to the NOAA Chief Administrative Officer for funds for a new building at Pt.
 Barrow for about a decade, getting high in the rankings in many years, but not high enough to compete for the limited, available resources.

 Action: For FY2015, GMD has worked closely with OAR Leadership, NOAA Headquarters, and NOAA Office of Program Planning and Integration to request \$3M additional funding for NOAA's Atmospheric Baseline Observatories, mainly for operational support.
 This is now in the FY2015 President's Budget Request.
 The amount is not sufficient for maintaining our unique reference networks at a level to ensure global leadership, but it will at least prevent our observatories from falling further into disrepair.
 OMB saw fit to add two additional requests for FY2015 that harbor significant increases for GMD observing networks.
 One is a request for \$4.5M, of which \$1.0M is targeted at GMD activities regarding the North American Carbon Program.
 That is intended to recover most of the remaining FY2014 request.
 The second request was for \$8M for North American carbon research, calling for largely expanded monitoring of CO2 and methane from GMD's aircraft and tall tower networks, supported by enhanced measurement of C-14 in CO2, other isotopes in CO2 and methane, and chemical tracers for attributing emissions.
 Along with OAR and NOAA HQ, we will meet with key committee staff and members of Congress on several occasions this year as the budget is developed.
 It is essential not just to GMD, but to NOAA, OAR, and the world scientific community that these funds become available.
 In addition, we will work closely with OAR and NOAA and continue to push for funding for a new Barrow facility at the earliest possible chance.
+[We continue to push for more resources supporting NOAA's long-term observing systems, adding, once again, a request for funds to construct a new building at Barrow, Alaska (BRW).